awharn/zowe-cli-sample-dockerfiles/README.md

 # Zowe CLI Sample Dockerfiles

 This repository contains sample dockerfiles that can be used as templates to perform various actions with Zowe CLI in Docker.
+Dockerfiles created using these templates will not be supported.
 Docker images created based off of these dockerfiles will not be supported.
 The dockerfiles as presented in this repository are supported.

 ## Minimal